nekernel-org/nekernel/ReadMe.md

 # h-core (codename: SuperTrouper)

-## Microkernel and it's components source code.
+## uKernel and components source code.

+You need:

+- The GCC toolchain (MinGW) for the kernel and bootloader.
+- HintKit for Compilation check.
+- Netwide Assembler to output COFF object code.

 Start by cloning the repo: